Get the latest information on the Beverley Taylor Sorenson Center for the Performing Arts and the Festival’s new Shakespeare Theatre

 What is the timetable for construction?

-It will take approximately twenty-four months to build the Center, with groundbreaking taking place during the University’s Founders Day celebration, March 27, 2014.
+It will take eighteen to twenty-four months to build the Center, with groundbreaking taking place on Southern Utah University’s Founders Day celebration, March 27, 2014.
 The Center will be completed for the opening of the Festival’s 2016 season.

 Will construction interfere with the Festival, its plays, and activities?

 Construction will not impact the Festival experience.
 The Festival will continue its current programming of eight shows and a free nightly Greenshow, as well as seminars, orientations, and backstage tours.
 The new Center will require the permanent closure of 200 West from Center Street to College Avenue.
 Guests may park in the Auditorium Theatre parking lot and the SUU lot on the corner of 300 West and Center Street.
 Street parking will also be available.

 How much will the Center cost, and do you have all the money you need?